-The following disclosures describe how the directors have had regard to the matters set out in section 172(1)(a) to (f) and forms the directors' statement required under section 414CZA of The Companies Act 2006.
+The following disclosures describe how the directors have had regard to the matters set out in section 172(1)(a) to (f) and form the directors' statement required under section 414CZA of The Companies Act 2006.

 The Board oversees, counsels and directs management in the long-term interests of the Company, its customers, shareholders and other stakeholders.
-It is the duty of the Board to serve as a prudent fiduciary for shareholders and to oversee the management of the Company.
-Board decisions are undertaken with regard to the success and long-term stability of the Company for the benefits of its stakeholders and the Board is regularly engaged in business strategy, risk oversight, financial reporting and corporate responsibility.
+It is the duty of the Board to serve as a prudent fiduciary for shareholders, to oversee the management of the Company and to promote the success of the Company.
+Board decisions are undertaken with regard to the success and long-term stability of the Company for the benefits of its stakeholders and the Board is regularly engaged in business strategy, risk oversight, financial reporting and corporate responsibility matters.

-The tables that follow on pages 4 to 10, describe how the directors have performed their duty to promote the success of the Company as required by 172(1)(a) to (f) of the Companies Act 2006 during 2020.
+The tables that follow on pages 4 to 9, describe how the directors have performed their duty to promote the success of the Company as required by 172(1)(a) to (f) of The Companies Act 2006 during 2021.